Pelvic Fertility - Baseline Scan and Hormone Blood Test Packages

 • medical follow-up recommendation if needed.

-At your appointment you will be given printed images and your diagnostic report as part of the scan.
-After your appointment you will be sent a link to the Pim platform, where you can access Pim’s unique features and a digital library of your images and reports.
+At your appointment, you will receive physical copies of images and a diagnostic report as part of the scan.
+Following the appointment, you will receive a link to the Pim platform.
+Here, you have the option to pay £1.99 to gain access to Pim’s digital library containing your images and reports.

 Blood tests with Hormone package 1: